ScalaConsultants/zio-slick-interop/README.md

 Database is usually a dependency for your other services.
 Since `ZLayer` is the best and recommended way to do DI with ZIO, zio-slick-interop provides some convenience bindings for using slick with `ZLayer`.

-Specifically, it's `slick.interop.DatabaseProvider`, which is a service, defined by `ZLayer` guidelines and provides access to underlying slick database.
+Specifically, it's `slick.interop.zio.DatabaseProvider`, which is a service, defined by `ZLayer` guidelines and provides access to underlying slick database.

 You'd generally want to use it when defining your repository services, like the following.